kubeshop/monokle/docs/templates.md

 ![Default Templates](img/default-templates-1.9.gif)

-Check out the [Monokle Default Templates Plugin](https://github.com/kubeshop/monokle-default-templates-plugin) repository to see which templates are included and their corresponding schemas and manifests.
+Check out the [Monokle Desktop Default Templates Plugin](https://github.com/kubeshop/monokle-default-templates-plugin) repository to see which templates are included and their corresponding schemas and manifests.